Lukearmstrong2201/SnowPro_connect/README.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-🔹 1️⃣ Install Dependencies
+1️⃣ Install Dependencies

-## 📂 Navigate to the frontend directory and install dependencies:
+## Navigate to the frontend directory and install dependencies:

-`cd frontend`

 `npm install`

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-🔹 2️⃣ Start the Development Server
+2️⃣ Start the Development Server

 `npm run dev`